michaeljclark/zvec/README.md

-Pages are scanned and compressed using fast but simple block compression codecs that perform width reduction for small absolute values or encode values using signed deltas and initial value, or special blocks for constant values and sequences with constant deltas.
+Pages are scanned and compressed using fast but simple block compression codecs that perform width reduction for small absolute values or encode values using signed deltas, and special blocks for constant values and sequences with constant deltas.

  - _8, 16, 24, 32, and 48 bit signed and unsigned absolute values._
  - _8, 16, 24, 32, and 48 bit signed deltas with per block initial value._